BenWiederhake/spread/README.md

 - restic uses a LUKS-like distinction between Master Key and Key Slot.
 This means that you can change the password without having to rewrite the entire repository.
 It also means that if keyslot *and* password are leaked, an adversary can recover all snapshots – duh.
 The unintuitive part is that this can happen in any order: If the attacker can first obtain the keyslot (i.e., `keys/81270d89846052b906f10a24fa14f9bbb8d2e98f18b9732d56f8dfa8e026aa0f`), and months later the password to it, then the attacker can decrypt the entire repository, *even* if the user tries to revoke the key.
 So, keep your password safe.
 - No built-in redundancy.
 A bit flip on the server in a block that is still in use could potentially destroy a large chunk of the backup.
-- `check` seems to use a lot of round trips instead of using the cache.

 ### Ehh, whatever